Sandy Hook family attorney exposes Alex Jones' dishonesty during brutal cross-examination - KESQ

 When reminded Jones had testified under oath that he had searched his phone during the discovery phase of the trial and could not locate messages about Sandy Hook, Jones insisted he “did not lie.”

+Jones said in a 2019 sworn deposition that a “form of psychosis” caused him at the time to believe it was staged.

+And in court on Wednesday, Jones said that he does believe the Sandy Hook shooting happened, saying it was “100% real.”

-In another moment, Jones was asked whether he had connected Maya Guerra Gamble, the judge overseeing the trial, to pedophilia and human trafficking.
+In another notable moment during cross-examination Wednesday, Jones was asked whether he had connected Maya Guerra Gamble, the judge overseeing the trial, to pedophilia and human trafficking.

 When Jones denied having done so, Bankston played video for the court of an Infowars video which did just that.